curbengh/curbengh.github.io/source/_posts/how-to-create-a-hexo-blog.md

 4. Change project website to a user website.
 This is so that the website's home page is `<your-username>.gitlab.io/`, instead of `<your-username>.gitlab.io/hexo`.
     Go to `Settings -> General -> Advanced -> Rename repository`.
 Change the Path to `<your-username>.gitlab.io`.
 5. If you just want to use a similar layout as this blog, or you're not planning to customize it, you don't have to [install](#installation) Hexo.
 You still need to change the blog's name and favicon though ([how-to](#naming).
-	Having Hexo makes it easier for you to debug, rather than relying entirely on the GitLab runner.
 	1. To create a new post (*without* using [Hexo](https://hexo.io/docs/writing)), create a new `<post-title>.md` in the [source/_posts](source/_posts) folder.
 	2. Start with the following header/[front-matter](https://hexo.io/docs/front-matter):
 	```